What are Prochlorperazine Buccal Tablets and what are they used for?

-Prochlorperazine buccal tablets are used to treat the feeling of nausea, which is brought on by conditions such as migraines, vertigo, and inner ear problems.
-The tablets’ active ingredient, prochlorperazine, prevents vomiting by blocking the activity of dopamine receptors in the area of the brain that initiates nausea.
-Buccal tablets dissolve in the mouth, so are popular among patients who cannot, or prefer not to swallow medicine.
+Prochlorperazine buccal tablets (Buccastem M) are used to treat the feeling of nausea, which is brought on by conditions such as migraines, vertigo, and inner ear problems.
+Buccal tablets are not swallowed but placed onto the gums under the lip where they slowly dissolve in the mouth, this makes them a popular choice among people who cannot, or prefer not to swallow medicine.

 Nausea is caused by imbalances in the vestibular system.
 This is a series of fluid chambers and nerves in each ear that controls the body’s sense of balance.
 When the brain detects conflicting information being relayed by the vestibular system and the eyes or muscles, it triggers the feeling of nausea.
 This is why irregular motion such as that on a plane or boat can lead to nausea.
 This type of nausea can affect anyone, but those who experience migraines may be much more susceptible.